KerryJHill/se_project_aroundtheus/README.md

 **Intro**

 This project is made so all the elements are displayed correctly on popular screen sizes.

-We recommend investing more time in completing this project, since it's more difficult than previous ones.
+**Git Hub Link** git@github.com:KerryJHill/se_project_aroundtheus.git

 **Figma**